biocypher/biochatter/docs/vignette-custom-bclight-advanced.md

 The capabilities of GitHub Projects and their API allow the transfer of issues between boards, which allows for a multi-level approach to project management.
-Higher-level master boards can collect the tasks and issues of a larger group, and the project management assistant can help in collating those into manageable chunks for smaller teams (such as the board of our synthetic project).
+Higher-level master boards (such as the complex [BioCypher ecosystem overview board](https://github.com/orgs/biocypher/projects/1/views/2)) can collect the tasks and issues of a larger group, and the project management assistant can help in collating those into manageable chunks for smaller teams (such as the board of our synthetic project).
 The same abstraction can be used at the organisation level, where the aims and challenges of the organisation are broken down into projects and tasks for larger groups.